For the media

 How can mpox be prevented?

-According to San Diego County Public Health Officer Dr. Wilma Wooten, the mpox vaccine is safe and effective at lowering the risk of getting mpox or the severity of symptoms if a person does get sick.
+According to officers with the San Diego County Public Health Office, there is an mpox vaccine that is safe and effective at lowering the risk of getting mpox or the severity of symptoms if a person does get sick.

 The vaccine, named Jynneos, is given as a two-dose injection and is available to people age 16 and older — or under age 16 with parental consent.
 The second dose is given 28 days after the first dose for maximum protection.
 Currently, booster doses are not recommended in those who have received both doses.